 A lack of in-house capabilities is driving banks to partner with fintechs, with our research finding that more than three-quarters of banks are considering new fintech partnerships.
 36% of those surveyed are looking to partner in a bid to improve customer experience (36%) while others need help to achieve real-time visibility (36%).
 Banks are also partnering with fintechs in order to offer customers better cash and card management, to speed up digital transformation and reduce costs.

-This suggests that banks are beginning to realise that by partnering with fintechs, they will be able to overcome shortcomings in their internal skills base and benefit from innovative technology systems without having to invest time, money and resources in their development.
+This suggests that banks are beginning to realize that by partnering with fintechs, they will be able to overcome shortcomings in their internal skills base and benefit from innovative technology systems without having to invest time, money and resources in their development.
 Additionally, research by Accenture has found that almost half (49%) of banking customers say that high-quality customer service drives loyalty.
 As such, banks stand to reap substantial benefits for offering an elevated customer experience.

 Looking more closely at the priorities of those banks considering fintech partnerships, strengthening online security is top for almost two-thirds (60%), while other priorities include ensuring the right skills are in place to be successful, upgrading operational systems and increasing profits.